 AAPB's 47th Annual Scientific Meeting will be held in Seattle, WA on March 9 - 12, 2016.

-The Call for Exhibits is open!
-Mark your calendar for the 23rd Annual Conference - October 15 - 18, 2015 at the Denver Marriott Tech Center, with Pre-Conference Workshops on October 12 - 14, 2015.
+The Call for Exhibits and Conference Registration is now open for the 23rd Annual Conference - October 15 - 18, 2015 at the Denver Marriott Tech Center, with Pre-Conference Workshops on October 12 - 14, 2015.
+The BCIA exam will be offered

 ISNR now offers webinars to cover the didactic requirement for neurofeedback certification through their new online ISNR University.